vigneshkumar50/Sorting/README.md

 # Sort Application

-# Reuirement Understandings:
+# Requirement Understandings:
    - Application can be sort a numerical values in ascending order.
-   - Sort a given amount of numerical values by randomly change position of the values.
+   - Sort a given number of numerical values by randomly changing position of the values.
    - Should show the sorted numbers in ascending order with time duration of sorting process and numbers of position changes swapped.
    - Should show all previous results.
    - The previous results must also remain if the application is restarted.